 UNITED NATIONS ASSOCIATION: INTERNSHIP PROGRAMME

-The United Nations Association of South Africa offers a wide range of unpaid semester-long full and part-time professional internships to international students.
+The United Nations Association of South Africa offers a wide range of unpaid semester-long full and part-time professional internships to both local and international students.
 Our interns participate in a variety of activities and perform a number of tasks in support of the department for which they work.
 The number and nature of internships depends on the needs of the organization at the time.

 We encourage you to visit this page regularly as internship openings are posted here.
 Additionally, we post regularly on our Facebook page informing about vacancies and internship positions.
 The United Nations Association of South Africa accepts internship applications for both posted positions and unsolicited applications.
 Applicants must email an updated CV and cover letter by email to email@example.com .